qiniu/formstate-x/dumi/docs/guide/install/index.md

 ### Install MobX

 formstate-x is realized based on MobX.
 Before you use formstate-x, you need to ensure MobX installed.
-If you haven't tried MobX, you can check it [here](https://mobx.js.org).
+If you haven't tried MobX, you can check its documentation [here](https://mobx.js.org).

 If you are using MobX & React, `mobx-react` is also required, you can check details [here](https://mobx.js.org/react-integration.html).